On Absolute Equivalence and Linearization I: The Structure of a Cartan Prolongation

-The construction above is summarized by the following {extension theorem} of Sluis. \begin{theorem}\cite[p.63, Theorem 24]{Sluis} {If $\pi:(N,J;\sigma)\rightarrow (M,I;\tau)$ is a rank $r$ Cartan prolongation, then there exists an integer $K\le r$ and a map $\hat \pi$ given by a composition of $K$ successive prolongations by differentiation such that the following diagram commutes in the sense of EDS, where $\pi_{K,0}: \pr^{(K)}M\rightarrow M$ is the canonical projection.} { } \end{theorem}
+The construction above is summarized by the following {extension theorem} of Sluis; it will be illustrated in Examples \ref{example-4} and \ref{example-5} below. \begin{theorem}\cite[p.63, Theorem 24]{Sluis} {If $\pi:(N,J;\sigma)\rightarrow (M,I;\tau)$ is a Cartan prolongation of order $r$, then there exists an integer $K\le r$ and a map $\hat \pi$ given by a composition of $K$ successive prolongations by differentiation such that the following diagram commutes in the sense of EDS, where $\pi_{K,0}: \pr^{(K)}M\rightarrow M$ is the composition of $K$ successive total prolongations.} { } \end{theorem}

 \begin{corollary} If $\pi:(N,J;\sigma)\rightarrow(M,I;\tau)$ is a Cartan prolongation, then

 \end{corollary}

 \emph{Proof.} This is because, in the argument that leads to Theorem \ref{SluisThm},